 The Quality Assurance Team is another attribute of working for WillisPalmer.
 When we take on a case, it is assigned an ISW, a case manager – a member of the team at WillisPalmer – and Quality Assurance Consultant Social Worker.
 We have a team of highly experienced Consultant Social Workers (CSWs) who robustly quality assure each expert report that we submit to ensure that all instructions are answered in full and that each report adheres to the very high standards that we set.
-So all ISWs have the reassurance that their report will be subject to this process prior to its submission – and feedback from the CSWs will be provided to assist with your learning.
+So all ISWs have the reassurance that their report will be subject to this process prior to its submission.

 As a WillisPalmer contractor, you will receive discounted places on our training courses, allowing you to constantly refresh and hone your skillset.
 We currently offer training in Special Guardianship and Connected Persons Assessments, Fostering Form F Training and Attachment in Theory and Practice training.

 In conclusion, becoming an independent social worker is a personal choice, affected by your amount of experience and knowledge as well as your personal circumstances and confidence.
 You need to weigh up the pros and cons of independent work such as being your own boss against less support behind you.
 But if you have a wealth of expertise in social work but are loathe to enter the social work management world, independent work could offer you a financially beneficial package with more autonomy and the flexibility to work around your family circumstances.

 A service we provide at WillisPalmer is that you can contact us and have an honest discussion about independent working.
-Consultant Social Worker Lucy Hopkins is on hand to talk honestly about what the job entails and what will be expected of you.
-She can explain what type of person is suited to independent work and discuss the pros and cons of independent work as well as how we can support you.
+Head of Services Dave Wareham is on hand to talk honestly about what the job entails and what will be expected of you.
+He can explain what type of person is suited to independent work and discuss the pros and cons of independent work as well as how we can support you.

 If you are interested in working for WillisPalmer or finding out more about becoming an independent social worker, email us at email@example.com.